Woman killed in siege of US Capitol was veteran who embraced conspiracy theories

 The US Capitol Police confirmed in a statement on Thursday that a woman identified as Ashli Babbitt had been shot by an officer as protesters were forcing their way into the House Chamber.
 They said she later died of her injuries in a hospital.

-Babbitt used to live in Maryland before moving to San Diego, California, where she ran a pool cleaning service with her husband, according to public records.

-Her husband told Fox 5 News in San Diego that she travelled with friends to Washington, though he did not join, and that he sent her a text message checking her status about 30 minutes before the shooting but never heard back.
+Three other people - two men and a woman - who were on the Capitol grounds died as a result of unspecified "medical emergencies," Washington's Metropolitan Police Department said.

-"She loved her country and she was doing what she thought was right to support her country, joining up with like-minded people that also love their president and their country," he told Fox 5.
-"She was voicing her opinion and she got killed for it".
+"She loved her country and she was doing what she thought was right to support her country, joining up with like-minded people that also love their president and their country," her husband told Fox 5 News.
+"She was voicing her opinion and she got killed for it."

 Babbitt served in the US Air Force as a senior airman while on active duty from 2004 to 2008, the Air Force said in a statement.
 She also served in the Air Force Reserve between 2008 and 2010, and in the Air National Guard from 2010 until 2016, the statement said.